 Professor Lisa Harvey-Smith is an award-winning astrophysicist with a talent for making the secrets of the universe accessible to all.
 She has spent the past 15 years conducting fundamental astrophysics research at universities and research institutes across the world and publishing her findings in research journals.

-Her book: When Galaxies Collide, launches on July 30 2018.
+Her book: When Galaxies Collide, launched on July 30 2018.
 Speaking events include TEDx Melbourne and a keynote at Sydney Science Festival.
 For details of all Lisa's live events, see the event calendar below.

 Are you an amateur astronomer or just fascinated by the night sky?
 Challenge yourself and learn new skills by taking part in a unique astronomy research course with Professor Lisa Harvey-Smith.
 Use data from professional telescopes to research the physical properties of our Galaxy.
 No equipment is needed except a computer with access to the internet.
 You can start and finish your course whenever you choose, so you have the freedom to study at your own pace.
 Enter the online store for further details.